 David A. Clark Studio

-“Arrows” are a favorite theme of artist David A. Clark, created and displayed in innovative works of cast glass, print, paper, and fabric at his David A Clark Studio.
+“Arrows” is a favorite theme of artist David A. Clarkwhich he creates and displays in innovative works of cast glass, print, paper, and fabric at his David A. Clark Studio.

 Galleria Marconi